Contractors and employees – what’s the difference?

 If you require further information on contracting and the provisions of the Independent Contractors Act 2006, please contact business.gov.au on 13 28 46 or visit www.business.gov.au/contractors.

-If you are in the building and construction industry, Fair Work Building & Construction (FWBC) may investigate and seek penalties for sham contracts.
-Contact FWBC on 1800 003 338 or visit the Fair Work Building & Construction website at www.fwbc.gov.au .
+If you are in the building and construction industry, the Australian Building & Construction Commission (ABCC) may investigate and seek penalties for sham contracts.
+Contact ABCC on 1800 003 338 or visit the Australian Building & Construction Commission website at www.abcc.gov.au .